z-bitcoinz/BitcoinZ_Blue/APPLE_DEVELOPER_SETUP.md

 # - The full name: "Developer ID Application: Your Name (ABC123DEFG)"
 ```

+**Important Notes**:
+- The `APPLE_SIGNING_IDENTITY` secret is **optional** - the build will auto-discover it
+- If you do set it, **use only the 40-character hash**, not the full name
-**Note**: The `APPLE_SIGNING_IDENTITY` secret is now **optional**.
-The build system will automatically discover your Developer ID Application certificate if you don't provide this secret.
-If provided, using the certificate hash (40-character hex string) is recommended to avoid issues with special characters or GitHub Actions masking.
+- The build system will always use the discovered hash to avoid GitHub Actions masking issues
+- Full certificate names often get masked by GitHub, causing signing failures

 ## 🚀 Next Steps